sweiichen/digits-detection/README.md

 ### Load trained parameters
-I have save the trained model parameters in ./model/faste_rcnn_1118, you could directly use it to do inference without retraining.
+I have save the trained model parameters in the [google drive](https://drive.google.com/file/d/1YlV7PhROIFigH4E-lgHxWlUN6bkRWeOA/view?usp=sharing), you could directly download it and save in ./model folder to do inference without retraining.

 ## Inference
 The inference time per image is about 122 ms.
 ### Inference and get the bbox information
-You should put the test images in the ./inference folder and run inference.py and you will get the results information in results.json.
+You should put the test images in the [./inference](https://github.com/sweiichen/digits-detection/tree/main/inference) folder and run [inference.py](https://github.com/sweiichen/digits-detection/blob/main/inference.py) and you will get the results information in results.json.
 ```
 python inference.py
 ```